Start classes in 2015!

 If you have any questions remaining about how classes work, please e-mail me at firstname.lastname@example.org to inquire about more details or to enroll for classes today.

 What are the prices?

 Effective October 9, new enrollments into classes are by subscription.
-Subscriptions cost $39.99/week and they grant student a 2.5 hour group class session.
+Subscriptions cost $39.99/week and they grant student a 2.5 hour group class session each week paid.
 Subscriptions can be canceled at any time.
-For every three class sessions a student attends the student can get an absence refunded.
-There are also refunds in cases where I cancel class myself.
-Otherwise there are no refunds on subscriptions.
+When students are absent or classes are canceled by me for a given week, refunds are issued for that week.
+You only have to pay for the weeks you attend.
 Occasionally there are scholarships available so subscribe to the e-mails (see the top left of this page) even if you cannot yet afford the classes.
 All paying students are welcome to have their partner, roommate, friends, or others share their computer screen and participate in class with them.
 Guaranteed 1-on-1 class sessions are also available.
 They are typically 1 hour long and cost $39.99/hr.
-Write me at firstname.lastname@example.org to inquire about 1-on-1 classes.
+Write me at email@example.com to inquire about 1-on-1 classes.
 Use the drop down menus for a particular classes to subscribe to it.
 After feeling satisfied with a particular class, students are free to move to another class while continuing on the same subscription.
 Students are also welcome to switch to other running class times on weeks they can’t make the class or time that they’re specifically subscribed to.